 South Dakota Quit Claim Deed Form

-Formatting standards (§ 43-28-23): Specific formatting standards outlined by state law must be upheld for the conveyance to be duly recorded.
-The formatting standards are as follows:
+Formatting (§ 43-28-23): Specific formatting standards outlined by state law must be upheld, as follows:

 - Each sheet must be a maximum of eight and a half inches (8.5″) by fourteen inches (14″), and a minimum of eight and a half (8.5″) inches by eleven inches (11″),

-- The form should be free of any attachments that obscure any information or printed material on it,
+- The form must be free of any attachments that obscure information or printed material on it,

 - The print must be at least 10-point type,

 - The text must be in black ink,

 - The paper must be white and be a minimum of twenty (20) pounds,

 - A blank space of at least three inches (3″) must be kept on the top of the first page (* See the section below for further information),

 - On the first page, all margins except the top one should be at least one inch (1″), and